 Adobe Audition makes it very easy to save all of your post processing effects and tweaks as a one-click preset.
-If you normally record yourself, or produce others, on the same mic in the same environment, you should really consider this technique to speed up your work and make your audio more consistent at the same time.
+If you normally record yourself remotely, or produce others at your company on the same mic in the same dedicated environment, you should really consider this technique to speed up your work and make your audio more consistent at the same time.

 In many organizations, subject matter experts and trainers are used to record microlearning audio and video products, but you are almost always left with noises and breaths that you don’t desire.
 Let me show you how you can remove them in Audacity without altering the quality of your original recording.